 - Q: Is the course for ladies as well?

-- A: Yes madam, absolutely!
+- A: Yes, madam!
 “The world needs strong women.
 Women who will lift and build others, who will love and be loved.
 Women who live bravely, both tender and fierce.
 Women of indomitable will.”
 (Amy Tenney)

-- Q: Do I get access to all lessons right away after enrolling in the course?
+- Q: Do I get access to all lessons right after enrolling in the course?

 - A: Yes.

-- Q: How can I access the course – from my phone, iPad, laptop, desktop computer?
+- Q: How can I access the course – from my phone, iPad, laptop, or desktop computer?

 - Q: Can I see a sample lesson before I decide to enroll?